author/template-cross-runtime/README.md

+**ARCHIVE NOTICE:** This project has moved to a series of tools now found at [https://github.com/quikdev](https://github.com/quikdev).

 # Cross Runtime Template

 This template provides all of the common scaffolding/scripts needed to release modern/testable JavaScript libraries for multiple different runtimes (i.e. browsers and Node).